Skip to Content

 Type of trail: Loop

-Mt Crichton Loop is a “relatively easy” (I say that because some days it feels hard) day hike in Queenstown.
-The trail begins 10 minutes from Queenstown on the Queenstown to Glenorchy highway only 5 minutes past the turnoff to Moke Lake.
+The Mt Crichton Loop is a “relatively easy” (I say that because some days it feels hard) day hike in Queenstown.
+The trail begins 10 minutes from Queenstown on the Queenstown to Glenorchy highway, only 5 minutes past the turnoff to Moke Lake.
 Completing the full loop only takes around 2 hours at a steady pace.

 It’s short, sweet, and a great activity on a glorious day in Queenstown!